Sakura Wars: Related media

 Hiroi wrote a manga adaptation of the first Sakura Wars, which began serialization in 2002.
 The original run finished in December 2008, but its popularity led to a second series continuing the narrative.
 Since 2003, the manga has been published as tankōbon by Kodansha.
 A comedy manga titled Sakura Wars: Show Theater, which featured comedy skits of characters from each main Sakura Wars location, was serialised between 2005 and 2009, and published by Kodansha in four volumes between 2006 and 2009.
-A manga adaptation of the 2019 game, Shin Sakura Taisen: The Comic, began serialization in 2019 by Shueisha.
+A manga adaptation, Shin Sakura Taisen: The Comic, began serialization in 2019 by Shueisha.
 It was written by Ishii, and illustrated by Koyuri Noguchi.

 A spin-off manga Sakura Wars: Kanadegumi was created by Chie Shimada, based on concepts from the Sakura Wars team, and published in the shojo magazine Hana to Yume published by Hakusensha.
 In contrast to the main series, it was aimed at a female audience and shifted the narrative to a male harem set-up; main protagonist Neko Miyabi is assigned to the titular Kanadagumi, and develops relationships with its five male members.
 Originally a two-chapter special published between November and December 2011, it was expanded into a full series in February 2012.
 The manga ran from 2012 to 2013.
 Between its debut and final issue, the manga inspired both an anime short and a dedicated stage show.
 It was published in four tankōbon by Hakusensha between September 2012 and July 2013.